How to get to Amalfi

-From inside the cathedral, visitors gain access to the first Duomo of Amalfi, now called the Basilica del Crocifisso, and to the splendid Chiostro del Paradiso, built in the 13th century as a cemetery where the towns most illustrious citizens were laid to rest.
+From inside the cathedral, visitors gain access to the first Duomo of Amalfi, now called the Basilica del Crocifisso, and to the splendid Chiostro del Paradiso, the cloister built in the 13th century as a cemetery where the town's most illustrious citizens were laid to rest.

-Beware: if you are superstitious, dont climb up the steps of Amalfi Cathedral hand-in-hand with your loved one: according to the local legend couples who do so will never get married.
+Beware: if you are superstitious, don't climb up the steps of this storied Amalfi church hand-in-hand with your loved one!
+According to local legend, couples who do so will never get married.

-Beyond the Piazza del Duomo, at the center of which the 18th century Fontana del Popolo takes pride of place, visitors reach what remains of the ancient arsenals where the marine republics war ships were constructed.
+Beyond the Piazza del Duomo, at the center of which the 18th century Fontana del Popolo takes pride of place, visitors reach what remains of the ancient arsenals where the marine republic's warships were once constructed.

-Just a few steps away there is the pretty little Piazzetta dei Dogi, lined with typical shops.
+Just a few steps away there is the pretty little Piazzetta dei Dogi, lined with traditional shops.

 - Walks in and around Amalfi:

-No visit to Amalfi can be considered complete without having enjoyed a stroll through the town's labyrinth of little lanes and alleyways or a trip to the Paper Museum, in Via delle Cartiere 24, in the historic Cartiera Milano.
+No visit to Amalfi can be considered complete without having enjoyed a stroll through the town's labyrinth of little lanes and alleyways or a trip to the Paper Museum at Via delle Cartiere 24 in the historic Cartiera Milano.

 The production of hand-crafted paper, known as bambagina, is one of the oldest of Amalfi's traditions and today remains part of the town's culture and identity.

 Those looking to purchase a few sheaves of the paper can do so in the 500-year-old Cartiera Amatuda, close to the Canneto river in the Valle dei Mulini.